avalanche-foundation/ACPs/ACPs/103-dynamic-fees/README.md

 $$x = x + G$$

 Whenever $x$ increases by $K$, the gas price increases by a factor of `~2.7`.
-If the gas price gets too expensive, average usage drops, and $x$ starts decreasing, dropping the price.
+If the gas price gets too expensive, average gas consumption drops, and $x$ starts decreasing, dropping the price.
 The gas price constantly adjusts to make sure that, on average, the blockchain consumes $T$ gas per second.

 A [leaky bucket](https://en.wikipedia.org/wiki/Leaky_bucket) is employed to meter the maximum rate of gas consumption.
 Define $L$ as the capacity of the bucket, $S$ as the number of seconds for the bucket to leak $L$ gas ($\frac{L}{S}$ gas leaked per second), and $r$ as the amount of gas that can be added to the bucket without it overflowing.
 At the beginning of processing block $b$, $r$ is set: